Father kills three children, himself in California church shooting - NewsBreak

 “This was not a random shooting,” said Grassman, according to the Sacramento Bee .
 The shooter and victims “all knew each other,” he said.

-Grassmann also called the shooting a “domestic violence incident,” according to USA Today .California, Oregon, Washington ending school mask mandate after March 11
+Grassmann also called the shooting a “domestic violence incident,” according to USA Today .Elk City man accused of killing 2-year-old boy posts $500,000 bond

 The woman who was killed seems to have been supervising the shooter’s visit with his children, according to the Sheriff’s Office.